-Turn the rotary encoder 5 or push or to select the patches stored in non-volatile memory - they are loaded automatically as you select them.
-Use and to change 'folder'.
-To abort and return to the previous patch you were working with press LOAD again at any time.
+Turn the rotary encoder O or push of or to select the patches stored in non-volatile memory - they are loaded automatically as you select them.
+Use of and of to change 'folder'.
+To abort and return to the previous patch you were working with press to COAD again at any time.